apache/cordova-docs/docs/en/edge/guide/cli/index.md

 Before you can build the project, you need to specify a set of target platforms.
-Your ability to run these commands depends on whether your machine supports each SDK, and whether you have installed each SDK.
+Your ability to run these commands depends on whether your machine supports each SDK, and whether you have already installed each SDK.
 Run any of these from a Mac:

         $ cordova platform add ios
         $ cordova platform add android